sivel/speedtest-cli/README.rst

       --timeout TIMEOUT     HTTP timeout in seconds.
 Default 10 --secure              Use HTTPS instead of HTTP when communicating with speedtest.net operated servers
+      --no-pre-allocate     Do not pre allocate upload data.
+Pre allocation is enabled by default to improve upload performance.
+To support systems with insufficient memory, use this option to avoid a MemoryError
       --version             Show the version number and exit